aws/pgcollection/README.md

 with a default of type `text`.
 All elements in a collection must be of the same type.

-*NOTE: pgcollection is currently in beta and not recommended for production use.
-Please test and report any issues or concerns so they can be addressed.*

 ```sql
 DO
 $$